Ludeme/LudiiAICompetition/README.md

 [![twitter](https://img.shields.io/twitter/follow/ludiigames?style=social)](https://twitter.com/intent/follow?screen_name=ludiigames)

 ## News
+- 8 June 2020: Officially fixed the version of Ludii to be used at the CoG 2020 competition at Ludii 0.9.3.
 - 2 June 2020: Updated repository for Ludii version 0.9.3.
 - 26 May 2020: We have a new [page with Ludii Tutorials](https://ludiitutorials.readthedocs.io/), including tutorials for AI development!
 - 21 February 2020: This repository made public.